 In the medieval period the political took place in domestic settings by the head of the household.
 The king's household was obviously the most prominent in England and the most significant political and governmental actions took place there.
-This meant that the queen's roles in the household had further reaching implications than those of any other women.
-This section establishes two facets of the queen's household: its existence as an independent unit and its connections with the king's household.
+This meant that the queen's roles in the household had further reaching implications than those of any other women.3 This section establishes two facets of the queen's household: its existence as an independent unit and its connections with the king's household.
 It reveals that her domestic establishment still occupied a place within the royal domestic scene as a whole.
 These links connected the queen to the main mechanisms of government.
 However, this section will begin by introducing the queen's household in its independent state as a distinct royal institution with its own offices and personnel.

-&lt;sup>3 Lanysmith, The Last Medieval Queens, p.
+3 Lanysmith, The Last Medieval Queens, p.
 222.

 The queen's household was the mirror image of the king's.
 The household contained all the residents of the queen's court and was subdivided into domestic offices such as the kitchen, the pantry, the buttery, the saucery, the scullery, the chapel and so forth, each with its own staff.
-The wardrobe consisted of the wardrobe itself as well as the great wardrobe and the privy wardrobe.
+4 The wardrobe consisted of the wardrobe itself as well as the great wardrobe and the privy wardrobe.
 The wardrobe was the financial and secretarial office and the centre of the household.
-The first royal wardrobe took shape early in the reign of Henry III and the formation of the queen's soon followed, established for Eleanor of Provence in 1236.
-The great wardrobe was responsible for bulk stores such as wax, cloth, fur, sugar and spices, and the privy wardrobe, responsible for the queen's bedroom, and the administrative office which dealt with the necessities of that space.
+5 The first royal wardrobe took shape early in the reign of Henry III and the formation of the queen's soon followed, established for Eleanor of Provence in 1236.
+6 The great wardrobe was responsible for bulk stores such as wax, cloth, fur, sugar and spices, and the privy wardrobe, responsible for personal necessities, was connected to the chamber.
+7 The chamber consisted of both the queen's bedroom, and the administrative office which dealt with the necessities of that space.
+8